How to Make a Film Script?

 If this is a spec script, contact information should be included opposite the date at the bottom of the page.
 TV show title pages include the episode name, number, director, which draft it is, and shoot/air dates if available.
 Like the rest of the script, title pages use a 12-point courier.

 Scene Headings – Left justified, all caps, bold.
 Used to set the scene for the reader, both with location and time of day.
 An example could be INT.
 ART MUSEUM – NOON.

-Action Lines – Used to describe what’s happening in the story, supplying visual or audio cues.
+Action Lines – Used to describe what’s happening in the story, supplying visual or film cues.
 Written in third person and present tense, action lines explain what’s happening between areas of dialogue.

 Transitions – Right justified and all caps.
 Common transitions include FADE IN and CUT TO, although many transitional phrases have been phased out.

 Dialogue – Indented again from the rest of the text, the dialogue begins 2.5 inches from the left side of the paper.
 The block is placed under the character’s name, which is indented 3.7 inches from the left side of the page.
 The name of the character is in all caps.
 Extensions are used with the character’s name in parenthesis to explain where the character is if they aren’t seen, such as narration.

 Page numbers – Top right of the page, indented half an inch from the right-hand side of the paper.
 Page numbers always use a period (to differentiate them from scene numbers in shooting scripts).
 The first page does not have a number.